whisthq/brave-browser/README.md

 cd brave-browser
 npm install

+# If your system is arm64 macOS
+npm config set target_arch arm64

+# this takes 30-45 minutes to run
 # the Chromium source is downloaded, which has a large history
 # this might take really long to finish